 R.T.
-Rybak was first elected Mayor of Minneapolis in 2001 in his first run for public office and was overwhelmingly re-elected in 2005 to serve another term for the people of Minneapolis.
+Rybak was elected the 46th Mayor of Minneapolis in 2001 in his first run for public office and was overwhelmingly re-elected in 2005 and 2009 to serve two more terms for the people of Minneapolis.
+He chose not to seek a fourth term in 2014.

 Mayor Rybak took office facing a post-9/11 budget crisis and deep state and federal budget cuts.
 He responded by implementing innovative fiscal reforms that saved taxpayers millions by reducing $80 million of inherited debt, reigning in government spending and producing six balanced budgets in four years.